 Admittedly, planning for adverse weather is easier with some venues than others.
 For instance, at Hotel Mazarin in the French Quarter, outdoor ceremonies in the courtyard are virtually unaffected by rain.
 This venue has a retractable canopy that can cover the entire courtyard, and is high enough that it is completely unnoticeable unless you look up at it, and has virtually no impact at all on the outdoor ambiance of the courtyard.
-Worst case, in a heavy or persistent rain, there might be a few puddles of water here and there, but I doubt that anything short of a torrential downpour would cause a ceremony here to be moved inside.
+Worst case, in a heavy or persistent rain, there might be a few small areas of standing water here and there, but it's doubtful that anything short of a torrential downpour would cause a ceremony here to be moved inside.
 In terms of rain plans for outdoor weddings, this is as good as it gets.

 Other venues, such as the Maison Dupuy Hotel, Elms Mansion, Brennan's, and Broussard's have custom-designed tents available to cover their outdoor event spaces.
-There is usually a fee involved, as this service is typically handled by a separate tent company that has an arrangement with the venue, and the catch is that the decision will need to be made several days before the wedding, since these tents can take some time to set up.
+There is usually a fee involved, as this service is typically handled by a separate tent company that has an arrangement with the venue, and the big catch is that the decision will need to be made several days before the wedding, since these tents can take some time to set up.
+So, there's a possibility that you might make these arrangements, have the tent in place, and then end up with perfectly fine weather.
 But if you're looking at a high percentage probability of rain, it's well worth it for the peace of mind.

 In many cases, however, the rain alternative is to move the event to the venue's indoor space.
 Often, this only affects the ceremony, as the reception may have been planned to be inside anyway.
 This can, understandably, be difficult for a couple to accept, as the ceremony backdrop of a lovely French Quarter courtyard, graceful garden, or magnificent plantation home may have been the main reason why they chose that particular venue.
 That's a calculated risk that each couple has to take in selecting their wedding venue.
 But this is why it's advisable to discuss these kinds of details with the venue before booking, so that you can decide if the indoor alternative would be acceptable to you if needed, and also to know the threshold of when the decision to move inside will be made.